 Success in this business is dependent on four factors:

-- proprietary washcoat technology to meet increasing emission standards at decreasing costs
+- washcoat technology to meet increasingly stringent emission standards at decreasing costs

 - strong customer relationships